Send

 Read receipts

-When you process a message, acknowledge it:read.
-Read receipts are best-effort; not calling this endpoint does not affect delivery, but it’s polite and gives the sender confirmation.
+When an agent processes a message, it can acknowledge it as read.
+The sender sees the message flip toread.
+Read receipts are best-effort; skipping the acknowledgment doesn’t affect delivery, but it’s polite and gives the sender confirmation.

 What doesn’t exist